Mother’s Day in Thailand 2025: Guide for Teachers — KET

 Western Mother’s Day vs. Thailand’s

-Western Mother’s Day is cards and brunch—personal and quiet.
-Thailand Mother’s Day is a national holiday with Buddhist monkhood roots, royal ties, and jasmine.
-The West honors mothers; Thailand celebrates all nurturers, a broader embrace.
+Western Mother’s Day is about cards, brunch, personal time, and quiet.
+Thailand's Mother’s Day is a national holiday with Buddhist roots, royal ties, and a connection to jasmine.

 What Makes It Unique?

 The tie to Majesty Queen Sirikit, children kneeling, and white jasmine flowers set it apart.
-It’s less about gifts—no special promotions—more about respect, ceremony, and Thai people uniting on this public holiday.

 How Can a Teacher Join Mother’s Day?